contractorr/lr_migration/README.md

 # Data Migration
 ## Introduction
 The code in this repository was used to migrate fund operation data from hundreds of Excel files into an alternative investment software suite called eFront.
 This source data was cleaned, transformed and output into an eFront Excel template so that it can be loaded into that software.
-Overall, more than 25,000 fund operations were imported.
+Overall, more than 25,000 fund operations were imported with key metrics such as IRRs and unfunded amounts matching 100% between source data and eFront.

 ![image](https://user-images.githubusercontent.com/92265905/145563243-103bbe87-0f09-45c1-bf9d-76c1ad224f38.png)